 Creating records and populating them precedes inviting patients.
 Patients rightly expect to see their information when they sign-up to a patient portal!
 Once the records have been created and data feeds established, registrations should immediately follow.
 There are a large number of options here, and not all organisations will have the means to use them all.
 We work with your delivery team to plan for as many invitation opportunities as possible.

 Educating and engaging professionals and patients

 What is PKB?
 What is a patient portal?
-What does it mean for a healthcare professional to use one in their practice?
+What does it mean for a healthcare professional to use one in their daily clinical practice?
 What does it mean to a patient to have their data and tools to help manage their care?
 These are crucial questions that need to be answered for PKB to be a success and the communications workstream is where this information delivery is scoped, planned and carried out.
 There is no end to the different formats, channels and messages that can be distributed, so an ongoing effort to make reasonable decisions is needed and we commit to working with our customers to guide these efforts with this workstream.